 Recently, I sat in a circle of women revolved around one woman in particular in order to honor her passage into motherhood.
 They blessed her with their prayers, words of encouragement, tears of friendship, and nourishing food.
-I have no doubt that her village that she’s so carefully cultivated will continue to hold that space for her in her final weeks of pregnancy and well into her postpartum period.
+I have no doubt that her village, so carefully cultivated, will continue to hold that space for her in her final weeks of pregnancy and well into her postpartum period.
 I know logically that this family is one she has built, not one that was born to her.
 But in my heart I feel so isolated.

 I looked on with wonder and affection.
 I poured my heart into hers sincerely, and I struggled to trap the thoughts seeking to focus on myself.
 The next few days I spent looking deeply into each of my friend’s hearts in an attempt to find what this woman had found in her circle.
 What made those special few so special?
 Why do I feel so without?

 My upbringing has left much to want an emotional connection and heart bonds.
 My siblings and I are years and miles apart.
 My cousins spent much of their teenage years without much notice from me as I flitted from one childhood fantasy to the other.
 Fantasy is probably not the right word, because I spent most of my time acting out my childhood traumas and envisioning an angsty pierced isolated adult version of myself, which is exactly what I’ve become; isn’t it amazing what our intuition knows and can predict?
 Where my friends’ parents met them with honesty, knowledge, and ceremony, mine met me with silence, shame, and distance.
 Where my friends have become further rooted in their communities, I have become more isolated.